ashprice/fcitx5-ipa-sil/README.md

 | ŋ   | `n>`  |
 | a   | `a`   |

-**This is still a work in progress**: I originally forked [yukijou](https://git.kemonomimi.gay/yukijoou)'s original layout to add support for more characters and diacritic combinations, however I have now switched to a table-based method using [fcitx5-chinese-addons](https://github.com/fcitx/fcitx5-chinese-addons) and [libime](https://github.com/fcitx/libime).
-For now this is just a proof of concept, I will complete the remaining characters in the coming days - I expect there to be issues that will need troubleshooting as I do so.
+I originally forked [yukijou](https://git.kemonomimi.gay/yukijoou)'s original layout to add support for more characters and diacritic combinations, however I have now switched to a table-based method using [fcitx5-chinese-addons](https://github.com/fcitx/fcitx5-chinese-addons) and [libime](https://github.com/fcitx/libime).

 I may eventually make modifications to the SIL layout as I think more about the practicality of certain input combinations.